-The department’s Electron Microscopy facility features a fully equipped electron microscope (FEI CM 120) with a video GATAN digital camera system.
-The facility also includes two Reichert Ultratome ultramicrotomes.
-This facility is specialized in classical transmission electron microscopy (TEM) for biological specimens, which is what most researchers in the fields of Pharmacology, Biochemistry, Molecular Biology, Physiology and Cancer Research need.
-Our Facility allows easy access to EM services to users without training in the technique thanks to the availability of a full time highly experienced technician.
-This is particularly important for some investigators who lack expertise in EM, but who are planning to do studies containing an EM component to be published in high impact journals.
+Get yourself published with solid data and results!
+The Department’s Electron Microscopy Chief Technician offers services performed on the FEMR electron microscope that is specialized in classical transmission electron microscopy (TEM) for biological specimens, which is what most researchers in the fields of Pharmacology, Biochemistry, Molecular Biology, Physiology and Cancer Research need.
+Our Technician can collaborate with you to develop your project and assist in various forms of sample preparation and analysis.
 Articles from labs using our facility were recently published in top journals such as Nature Medicine (Joyal et al., Vol. 20:1165-11732014), Nature Communications (Vincent et al., 7:10604, 2016), Cell Discovery (Bhosle et al., vol 2:16017, 2016) and Cell Reports (Petitjean et al., vol. 13:1246-1257, 2015).

 Contact info for EM Facility:

 Imaging and Molecular Biology Platform